There’s an essential difference between coaching and treatment sessions.

 It can be confusing to understand the difference between coaching and treatment, especially when pleasure is involved, so here’s how I approach it:

-Every experience contains an opportunity to learn more about yourself (learn more about that here), and that’s at the heart of my approach – even when the experience itself is the main focus.
+Every experience with me contains an opportunity to learn more about yourself (more about that here), and that’s at the heart of my approach – even when the experience itself is the main focus.
 Any experiential sessions I offer sit within the wider context of my role as a coach, and facilitator, and it’s important to remember this.

 Please note that I don’t offer ‘treatment’-style sessions (like a traditional massage).

 Although I offer you my support and expertise, only you can be the true expert on what you want – so we will always co-create any session we have together, whatever the content.

 It can be easy to get ‘lost’ in an experience – especially an erotic or touch-based one.
 My primary concern is always for the safety of us both (read more about my approach to safety).

 So whether you are doing, I am doing, or we are both doing, we will keep things as safe as possible in each session by creating clear agreements about the intention, limits and boundaries we are both bringing.